alexkovval/react-movies/README.md

+Hi!
 You can open this web-site:  https://alexkovval.github.io/react-movies/